 Even though we spend a lot of time “managing” something or someone whose role we optimized, there’s still plenty of free time to open Sketch and experiment with designs or other creative ideas.
 Being a design lead without spending any time designing would be stupid, right?

-Some exciting changes happened shortly after publishing this article.
+Some exciting changes happened since we publishing this article.
 Leading the design team successfully the past few years opened new doors and opportunities to step up and scale.

 To be more specific, Marian was offered the opportunity to expand his role, which now includes running the entire company.
 He moved into a new position and now works closely with Lubo Smid (STRV’s CEO) as Head of Engineering.
 He has a few new responsibilities on top of his usual ones, but he now has the chance to work with every team in the company the same way he worked with the design team.